ScottSanford/good-news/README.md

 **My Philosophy**

 As a Software Engineer, I have a gift that can affect people globally.
-The Coronavirus inspired me to make these design decisions to do what I can to make a company’s site better and more impactful.
-While this was a fictitious client project I believe we have a responsibility to make the world better than yesterday.
+Having been laid off due to the Coronavirus,this inspired me to make these design decisions to do what I can to make a company’s site better and more impactful.
+While this was a fictitious client project I believe we have a responsibility to make the world better a better place.

 **NOTES**

+While the requirements for this application stated to include multiple browser support (specifically Google Chrome and Firefox), I encountered a bug last minute that affected the Firefox browser when clicking on an article to receive article details.
+I take responsibility in not completing the task at 100% of what was asked.

+I've identified the bug as the `location.state` object returning `undefined` when navigating to a new route while using the `forceRefresh={true}` within the React Router.
+All browsers work as expected but FF appears to handle this differently.
+I have a few solutions but would have required extensive refactoring.
+Google Chrome, Safari, and mobile browsers work as expected.
+Given more time, I would be able to solve this issue.

-The app works in Chrome, Safari, Mobile Chrome, and Mobile Safari.
-At the last second, I noticed a React Router bug in Firefox preventing `location.state` persisting.
-I believe this is an actual bug with the React Router since the behavior works as expected across all other browsers.
+To make up for Firefox, the app works in Chrome, Safari, Opera, Mobile Chrome, and Mobile Safari.

-I made sure to test on Safari to make up for a lost browser :)